Complaints & Comments Policy

 - receive service from knowledgeable, competent and cooperative Museum staff and volunteers; and

-The Director of Marketing, Sales and Programs in conjunction with the Executive Director will be responsible for ensuring all staff and volunteers are aware of these guidelines.
-The Director or designate will also respond to any visitor complaint or question within five working days of receiving the complaint/question.
+The Director of Marketing, Sales and Programs in conjunction with the Executive Director & CEO will be responsible for ensuring all staff and volunteers are aware of these guidelines.

 It is in the interest of all parties that complaints are dealt with promptly and resolved as quickly as possible.
 Review of complaints is fair, impartial and respectful to all parties.
 Complainants are advised of their options to escalate their complaint to a more senior staff person if they are dissatisfied with treatment or outcome.
 Complainants are provided clear and understandable reasons for decisions relating to complaints.
 Updates are provided to complainants during review processes.
 Complaints are used to assist in improving services, policies and procedures.